 I also edited and designed Tipping the Sacred Cow (AK Press, 2007), an anthology of LiP’s best material.
 Contributors included Vandana Shiva, Tim Wise, Winona LaDuke, Lisa Jervis, Bruce Levine, Mary Roach, Boots Riley, Jeff Chang, Michael Eric Dyson, Timothy Kreider and Christopher Hitchens, among many others.
 I’m proud to say this book put its production where its politics were, and was printed at union print shop, using only 100% recycled paper and vegetable-based inks.
-[Full PDF of Tipping the Sacred Cow now available - free.]
+[Full PDF of Tipping the Sacred Cow now available – free.]

 “LiP is one of the finest political publications in the country, and I recommend it for your mental and political self-defense.“

 — Van Jones, environmental advocate, president of Rebuild the Dream, and author of The Green Collar Economy (2008)

-Prior to founding and running LiP, I was the Books (and later, Technology) Editor for Britannica.com (in Chicago), the online magazine of Encyclopædia Britannica.
-For six months in 2002, I worked in Seattle as Interim Executive Editor for Sea Kayaker magazine while the full-time Executive Editor was out on maternity leave.
-In 2003-4, I worked as Web Editor for the Santa Fe New Mexican, one of the last independent daily newspapers in the U.S.
+Prior to founding and running LiP, I was the Books (and later, Technology) Editor for Britannica.com, the online magazine of Encyclopædia Britannica.
+In 2002, I served as Interim Executive Editor for Sea Kayaker magazine while the full-time Executive Editor was on maternity leave.
+In 2003 and 2004, I was the Web Editor for the Santa Fe New Mexican, one of the last independent daily newspapers in the U.S.

-As time between my primary pursuits allowed, I also contributed my editorial and design expertise to the Chicago-based Charles H. Kerr Publishing Co., the world’s oldest continuously operating radical labor press, the Western Prison Project, The Great Books Foundation.
+Between paying work, I also contributed editorial and design expertise to the Chicago-based Charles H. Kerr Publishing Co., the world’s oldest continuously operating radical labor press, the Western Prison Project, and The Great Books Foundation.
 I am also proud to have volunteered for the Nader/LaDuke Green Party candidacies of 1996 and 2000 (and find the heated criticisms of Democratic Party apologists about this to be ill-informed and surprisingly dumb.)
 I also spent some time canvassing and doing media production for several Pacific Northwest-based non-profit environmental organizations.

 You may contact me by email here.
 I am available for journalism and photography assignments.

 Unless otherwise noted, text and photos on LOUDCANARY are (c) 2014 Brian Awehali.